trey-rosius/cdkTrainer/README.md

-# Welcome to your CDK Python project!
+# CDK Python api !

-This is a blank project for Python development with CDK.
+This project strives to cover all the basics with respect to building a serverless api with

 The `cdk.json` file tells the CDK Toolkit how to execute your app.